kumarraj5364/AMBA-APB-PROTOCOL/README.md

 -   Advanced extensible interface (AXI)
 -   Advanced trace bus (ATB)

+## AHB VS APB
+- AHB stands for Advanced High-performance Bus and APB sands for Advanced Peripheral Bus.
+Both the Advanced High-performance Bus and the Advanced Peripheral Bus are part of the Advanced Microprocessor Bus Architecture (AMBA).
+Though both the AHB and the APB belong to AMBA, they differ in many way.
+- Difference between the two, the AHB uses a full duplex parallel communication whereas the APB uses massive memory-I/O accesses.
+Both the AHB and the APB are on chip Bus standards.
+The Advanced High-performance Bus is capable of waits, errors and bursts.
+The ADH, which is pipelined, mainly connects to memories.
+- When comparing the usage, the APB is simpler than the AHB.
+Unlike the AHB, there is no pipelining in APB.
+The APB is mainly proposed for connecting to simple peripherals.
+Looking at the AHB and the APB, it can be seen that the APB comes with a low power peripheral.
+- It can also be seen that Advanced Peripheral Bus is sometimes optimized for reduced interface complexity and minimal power consumption for supporting peripheral functions.
+This Bus can also be used in union with either version of the system bus.
+- When looking at the features of AHB, it has a single edge clock protocol, several bus masters, split transactions, single-cycle bus master handover, burst transfers, large bus widths.
+- In AHB, the transaction consists of an address phase and a data phase.
+In case of AHB, there is only one Bus master at a time.
+When compared to Advanced High-performance Bus, the Advanced Peripheral Bus is only used for low bandwidth control accesses.
+Though the APB has an address phase and data phase as like that of the AHB, it comes with a list of low complexity signal.

 # Advanced Peripheral Bus
 - The Advanced Peripheral Bus (APB) is part of the Advanced Micro  controller Bus Architecture (AMBA)  .
 -  APB is optimized for minimal power consumption and reduced  interface  complexity.